aspiringfranklin/aspiringfranklin.github.io/_posts/2015-03-22-buy-or-rent.md

 Housing is easily the biggest expense in my annual budget and I'm not the only one to find this.
 According to a recent report by housing charity Shelter, 16.5% of British households spend more than 40% of their income on housing costs – [one of the highest rates in Europe](http://www.theguardian.com/money/2012/jul/19/uk-housing-costs-third-highest).
 Making the right choice on how I consume housing is important and anything I do to lower the cost will help me achieve financial independence faster.

 There seem to be a lot of myths about housing, in particular the idea that renting is “[a trap](http://england.shelter.org.uk/news/september_2016/sky-high_housing_costs_leave_five_million_stuck_in_the_rent-trap)” and that buying a property is the only sensible emotional and financial choice.
-The fact that 61% of private renters expect to buy a home in the future <sup>(1)</sup> tells me what the public thinks about owning versus renting.
+The fact that 61% of private renters expect to buy a home in the future <sup id="a1">[1](#f1)</sup> tells me what the public thinks about owning versus renting.
 However, having always been a contrarian I don't gain a lot of satisfaction from following the crowd and would prefer to work out the best approach for myself.

 Leaving aside the emotional reasons for owning a house over renting <sup>(2)</sup>, I think the choice between buying or renting a house comes down to a simple question: